 - a.
 Direct Labor Costs.
-Itemize to show the following for each category of personnel with a different rate per hour: - (1) Category: e.g., partner, project manager, analyst, senior auditor, research associate. - (2) Estimated hours. - (3) Rate per hour. - (4) Total cost for each category and for all direct labor costs. - b.
-Labor Overhead.
+Itemize to show the following for each category of personnel with a different rate per hour: - (1) Category: e.g., partner, project manager, analyst, senior auditor, research associate. - (2) Estimated hours. - (3) Rate per hour. - (4) Total cost for each category and for all direct labor costs. - Labor Overhead.
 Specify what is included and rate used.
 If there is no labor overhead rate in your proposal, so state. - c.
 Travel and Subsistence.
 Itemize transportation, lodging and meals per diem costs separately.
-Travel and subsistence costs must not exceed current CONUS rates and IRS approved mileage rates.
+Travel and subsistence costs must not exceed current Conus rates and IRS approved mileage rates.
 If there are no travel and subsistence in your proposal, so state. - d.
 Subcontract Costs.
 Itemize as in (a) above.
-If there are no subcontract costs in your proposal, so state.
+If there are no subcontract costs in your proposal, so state. - e.

-- e.
 Cost of Supplies and Materials.
 Itemize.
-If there are no supplies and materials in your proposal, so state. - f.
+If there are no supplies and materials in your proposal, so state.

+- f.
 Other Direct Costs.
 Itemize.
 If there are no other direct costs in your proposal, so state. - g.
 Total Cost.
-Inclusive of all the above items.
+Total annual fixed fee inclusive of items a to f.